IMH51/digital-clock-webpage/README.md

 # digital-clock-webpage
-A blank webpage which displays the date and a digital clock
+A blank webpage which displays the date and a digital clock in 24 hour format.